FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/transaction_parallel.md

 - **exclusive object**：the exclusive content extracted from exclusive parameters.
 Such as the payment transfer interface transfer(X, Y).
 In a transaction that calls the interface, the parameter is transfer(A, B), then the exclusive object is [A, B]; for another transaction that calls parameter transfer(A, C), the exclusive object is [A, C].

-**To judge whether 2 transactions at the same moment are parallely executable can be dependent on whether there is intersection between their exclusive objects.
-Transaction without intersection can be parallelly executed.**
+**To judge whether 2 transactions at the same moment can be executed in parallel depends on whether there is intersection between their exclusive objects.
+Transaction without intersection can be executed in parallel.**

 ## Compile parallel contract

 FISCO BCOS provides **parallel contract development structure**.
 Developers only need to adhere to its regulation and define the exclusive parameter of each contract interface so as to realize parallelly executed contract.
-When contract is deployed, FISCO BCOS will auto-analyze exclusive object before the transaction is excuted to make non-dependent transaction executed parallelly as much as possible.
+When contract is deployed, FISCO BCOS will auto-analyze exclusive object before the transaction is excuted to make non-dependent transaction execute in parallel as much as possible.

 So far, FISCO BCOS offers two types of parallel contract development structure: [solidity](./smart_contract.html#id1) and [Precompiled contract](./smart_contract.html#id2).